 Taking only a handful of U in a shared colocation service means sharing the rack with other companies.
 If you need to maintain a certain level of security, you may have to take a quarter rack as a minimum to ensure no one else has access to your equipment.

 Additionally, you might want to take a caged rack for maximum security.
-This means you have a cage around your rack so that other people in the data centre can’t even access the outside of your rack.
+As the name suggests, this means you have a cage around your rack so that other people in the data centre can’t even access the outside of your rack.
 This is very secure but will typically require you to take a full rack from the data centre and pay some additional fees.

 2. Power draw

-The power available to draw in a rack depends on its size.
-If you have a power-hungry IT setup you may have to take a rack that has more space than you need so that the power supply is suitable for your IT.
+The power available for you to draw into a rack depends on its size.
+If you have a power-hungry IT setup, you may have to consider server cabinet sizes that offer more space than you need so that the power supply is suitable for your IT infrastructure.

 3. Maintenance